eapearce/shopping_list/docs/index.md

 Administrators can manage users or allow users to subscribe or unsubscribe with a minimum of oversight.

 Need help?
-This service has extensive [user documentation].
+This service has extensive [user documentation](https://eapearce.github.io/shopping_list/).

 **NOTE:** This is a mock API to simulate the REST interface of an imaginary service.